| Mounting evidence of US

 concern for Darfur and to criticise the UN for its inaction in order to

+line up behind the call for military intervention.
 Last month, more than $20 million worth of US government contracts were

 awarded to US firms to operate in Darfur in support of the AU mission.